JulyJ/awesome-crafting/_pages/general/privacy.md

 ## Third-Party Services

-- If analytics are enabled, we use privacy-focused providers (e.g., Plausible) that do not track individuals.
+- If analytics are enabled, we use privacy-focused providers that do not track individuals.

 ## Changes